From code to deploy in 30 minutes 🚀

 - Access to your IDP deployment repository, e.g., https://github.com/jppol-idp/apps-pol (access management)

-- Access to #idp-support on Slack
+- Access to your onboarding channel on Slack

-- Access to IDP tools, e.g., https://argocd.pol-test.idp.jppol.dk, https://grafana.pol-test.idp.jppol.dk
+#idp-TEAM-onboardingand#idp-announcements - Access to IDP tools, e.g., https://argocd.pol-test.idp.jppol.dk, https://grafana.pol-test.idp.jppol.dk

 - Docker or similar installed